What Does Success Mean to You?

 One of the things that kept coming up in program was how society only rewards outcome, not effort.
 I logically understood that, but because I was still defining success based on these arbitrary endpoints, I struggled.
-I still considered myself a failure because I am currently unable to obtain any of those things or even spend my days in a way society would value.
+I still considered myself a failure because I was unable to obtain any of those things or even spend my days in a way society would value.
 By thinking of success as showing up and putting in the work, regardless of outcome, I gave myself space to be human and do my own thing.
-Especially at a time like right now, when my purpose is focusing on healing.
+Especially at a time when my purpose is focusing on healing.

 If the only thing I pay attention to is the outcome, like a total, complete recovery, I'm never going to be successful.
 The anxiety will never truly away, and it will keep coming back.
 By shifting my focus instead to showing up everyday and just trying, whether that means meeting a friend for coffee or just getting out of bed, success is much more attainable.